Putin offers truce if Ukraine exits Russian-claimed areas and drops NATO bid. Kyiv calls it 'absurd'

 A Russian drone struck a bus near the village of Esman in the northern Sumy region, injuring three women.
 Authorities say 20 passengers were in the bus at the time.

-Also Friday, Russia returned the bodies of 254 Ukrainian soldiers to Ukraine, Kyiv said.
-Once identified, the bodies will be returned to relatives, according to Ukraine's Coordination Headquarters for the Treatment of Prisoners of War —- Associated Press writers Jim Heintz in Tallinn, Samya Kullab and Illia Novikov in Kyiv, Ukraine, Lorne Cook in Brussels and Barry Hatton in Lisbon, Portugal, contributed. ___ Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine
+Also Friday, Russia returned to Ukraine the bodies of 254 of its soldiers, Kyiv said.
+Once identified, the bodies will be returned to relatives, according to Ukraine's Coordination Headquarters for the Treatment of Prisoners of War —- Associated Press writers Jim Heintz in Tallinn, Samya Kullab and Illia Novikov in Kyiv, Ukraine, Lorne Cook in Brussels, and Barry Hatton in Lisbon, Portugal, contributed. ___ Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine

 Credit: AP